Skip to main content

 Okta SSO

 Files.com supports Single Sign-On with Okta using either SAML or OpenID Connect (OIDC).
-We recommend using SAML if possible, because it is a more robust integration technology that supports more use cases, and it also offers seamless user and group provisioning using SCIM.
-Both sets of instructions are presented here.
+SAML is recommended.
+It supports more use cases and works with user and group provisioning using SCIM.
 You can connect more than one Okta instance or app to your Files.com site.

 Okta SSO via SAML

-Below are the instructions for adding Files.com as an application in Okta for SAML integration.
+The instructions below cover adding Files.com as an application in Okta for SAML integration.

 Adding Files.com in Okta via SAML